sean-donoghue/spiceweb/README.md

 # spiceweb
 A web client for use with the API built into SpiceTools.
-You can demo the UI [here](https://www.sean-donoghue.com/spiceweb-demo/) to see how it works.
+You can demo the UI [here](#) (currently down) to see how it works.

 ## Features
 * Connect to a running instance of SpiceTools that has the API enabled on a specified hostname/port.